Leeds City Council

 Quarry Hill, Leeds

-The West Yorkshire Playhouse is undergoing a significant refurbishment and extension, to create a new face for the theatre, create democratic access, form a new performance space and improve the hospitality and catering offer.
+The Leeds Playhouse is undergoing a significant refurbishment and extension, to create a new face for the theatre, create democratic access, form a new performance space and improve the hospitality and catering offer.

 A significant extension and new frontage will be built on St. Peters Street, helping the theatre turn around to face the city centre.
 A new face to the Playhouse will be formed here, looking back towards Leeds, reflecting the creativity and diversity of activity within the building.